Mortal Kombat II (film): Casting

+Urban, Rudolph, and Gabrielle joined the cast as Johnny Cage, Kitana, and Jade, respectively.

 In May 2023, Tati Gabrielle was in final negotiations to play Jade in the film, with Karl Urban also in final talks to play Cage.
 It was also reported that Jessica McNamee and Josh Lawson would return to play Sonya Blade and Kano respectively.
 Later that month, Adeline Rudolph, who had worked with Gabrielle on the Netflix series Chilling Adventures of Sabrina, joined the cast as Kitana, with Gabrielle confirmed to be playing Jade.
 In June 2023, Martyn Ford, Desmond Chiam, Ana Thu Nguyen, and Damon Herriman were cast as Shao Kahn, King Jerrod, Queen Sindel and Quan Chi, respectively.
 Herriman previously voiced Kabal in the 2021 film.
 Later that month, Max Huang confirmed he would return as Kung Lao.
+A month ahead of the film's release in April 2026, Mortal Kombat co-creator Ed Boon was revealed to appear in the film.

 Filming

 Principal photography began on June 22, 2023, at Village Roadshow Studios in Gold Coast, Queensland, with Stephen F. Windon as the cinematographer.
 Due to the 2023 SAG-AFTRA strike, filming was suspended in July and resumed following the end of the strike in November 2023.
 Filming officially concluded in late January 2024.